Visier Extraction Language (VEL)

 You can optionally specify whether the column is optional with the isOptional parameter, where true is optional and false is mandatory.
 Default is false.
 This is useful if you have non-mandatory columns defined on the source.

-• If isOptional is true and the column doesn't exist in the source file, the rule returns none for each row because the column is optional.
+If isOptional is true and the column doesn't exist in the source file, the rule evaluates and treats the missing column as if it were none.

-• If isOptional is false and the column doesn't exist in the source file, the rule does nothing because the column is mandatory.
+- If isOptional is false and the column doesn't exist in the source file, the rule does nothing and results in a profile change event that sets the attribute to none.

 intColumn